skellis46/finger-pointing-moon/case-for-support.md

 | 9      | artist-researchers (cross-disciplines), academics, artists transitioning into academy                                                                                                                             | building culture of community-based ideas and comms; large-scale resource of 'holding space' for practice-research technologies, histories, practices and conversations  |
 | 10     | PhD and early-career artist-researchers (in academy) and artists considering entering the academy; academics across disciplines exploring online engagement strategies                                            | develop understanding of issues in practice-research; expand possibilities for online conferences suitable to particular demands of video-call technologies             |
 | 11     | all beneficiaries above (key open access resource for entire project)                                                                                                                                             | as above                                                                                                                                                                 |

-### Identification of end-users and beneficiaries

-In _Finger Pointing Moon_ the end-users are the beneficiaries.
-They will be identified through various systems: collaboration with project partners, word of mouth, comms strategies built into the outputs themselves (e.g. _Unforgettable_, and Discourse Forum), the project team's personal and cross-disciplinary professional networks, in-place social networks (including regular social media and currently existing list-servs) and blogging.

 ### Dissemination, public engagement and exploitation

 Many of the outputs have community building and public engagement features built in (e.g. Discourse Forum, exhibitions, Podcast and curated micro-conferences).
 These communities will be brought together through online spaces and by working closely with project partners to develop a 'bottom-up' method to share, discuss and create conversations about the outputs and the project.
 The partners will also be vital in finding and engaging new audiences as an ongoing aspect of the research and development components.
 The project's public profile will be supported by C-DaRE and CovUni communication and marketing, and social media and communication systems belonging to the project partners.